Mingyi-W/Mingyi-W.github.io/_pages/about.md

 </p>

 ### We are hiring!
 We are looking for graduate and undergraduate students, postdocs, and visiting scholars to join us in 2024!
-If you are interested in our research, please email me at [mingyiw@uchicago.edu](mailto:mingyiw@uchicago.edu).
+If you're interested in our research, please email me at [mingyiw@uchicago.edu](mailto:mingyiw@uchicago.edu).
 We strive to match the research projects with the interests and career plans of group members.
 Prospective students should also apply to the Department of the [Geophysical Sciences](https://geosci.uchicago.edu/prospective_students/) at the University of Chicago.
 We look forward to hearing from you!